angelo-mkg/Time-Series-Forecast-for-Ethereum/README.md

-# Eth-Time-Series-Forecast

-RNN/SARIMA time series forecasting models to predict weekly trends of ETH closing price

-# Business Problem
+# Model Objective

-Develop a forecasting model that accurately predicts ETH closing price every 7 days
+Develop a forecasting model that accurately predicts ETH closing price on a day to day basis.

 # The Data

-Historical time series data downloaded from Tradingview.com (start date: Oct 10, 202019, end date: April 3, 2021)
+Historical time series data downloaded from Tradingview.com

 # Repository Contents